 This is a topic I find fascinating, so I thought I would share what I know and what I’ve discovered.
-I’ve done some research online and but I also hace been to museums and asked people.
+I’ve done some research online and but I also have been to museums and asked people.
+However, I’m not an expert, so I urge you to do your own research 🙂

 Years before any other civilisation went to Taiwan, there were Austronesian tribes already living there.
 They had their own linguistic and genetic from Polynesian groups and people from the Philippines.